Gertrude Bell: Final years

-Bell suffered psychologically from 1923–1926, and may have been depressed.
+Bell suffered psychologically from 1923 to 1926, and may have been depressed.
 The new High Commissioner of the mandate installed in 1923, Henry Dobbs, kept Bell as his Oriental Secretary but consulted her less frequently than Percy Cox had.
 Bell was no longer consulted by Faisal as much after his first year in office either, and he had not lived up to her impossibly high expectations.
 While she had thrown herself into her new position as Director of Antiquities with gusto, she still disliked being sidelined from the high affairs of state.
 Over the course of two days in 1925, her beloved pet dog as well as Kinahan Cornwallis's dog, whom she had looked after and cared for as well, both died.

 On 12 July 1926, Bell was discovered dead of an overdose of allobarbital sleeping pills.
 It is unknown whether the overdose was an intentional suicide or an accidental misdose.
 She had asked her maid to wake her in the morning, suggesting an accident, but she had also requested for Cornwallis to look after her new dog in case anything happened to her the previous day, and had recently written a philosophical letter to her mother on how her lonely existence cannot extend forever, suggesting foreknowledge of her death.
 She was buried at the Anglican cemetery in Baghdad's Bab al-Sharji district the same day.
 Her funeral was a major event, attended by a large crowd.
 It was said King Faisal watched the procession from his private balcony as they carried her coffin to the cemetery.
 Back in Great Britain, King George V personally wrote a letter of condolences to her parents Hugh and Florence.